johnnywagner/MnMSCC/README.md

 #turn this on to generate matplotlib graphs of the waves generated.
 Useful for debugging new waveform types & program changes.
 It will generate a plot for each waveform so I don't reccomend having this on for generating more than one waveform type at a time.

 →
+### Auto Appending User Provided Files
+by default, the program scans

 ### Sending the Generated Waveforms to Elektron's C6 Software
 After the program completes, there will be a folder containing all of the samples in .wav format to send to the monomachine.
 C6 only uses 4 letter names for each .wav once it send them to a machine, taking the first three and last characters of an input file to use as the display name.

 For example:

-**Cho**rdSample0**7**.wav would yield →**CHO7** as a display name on the Monomachine for an input waveform (and Machinedrum UW)
+**Cho**rdSample0**7**.wav would yield → **CHO7** as a display name on the Monomachine for an input waveform (This works the same way for the Machinedrum UW)

 While this works well enough as a catchall way to autoname files, you cannot organize the files numerically without the prefix being used to generate a display name for the waveform on the Monomachine.
 To get around this, the program appends a dummy modified date to each .wav file increased by 1 year per file.
-This allows you sort your folder by date modifed and drag them into C6 in an arbitrary order with out
+This allows you sort your folder by date modifed and drag them into C6 keeping their 4 letter name in an arbitrary.
+I reccomend configuring the root folder (& all subfolders) this program exists in to auto sort files by date modified.
+From here, all you have to do is drag and drop.

 ## Features I Couldn't Figure Out to Impliment:
 * Compressing the waveforms a little bit to increase their percieved loudness.
 This might be something really easy, but I couldn't figure out an elegant way to do this.